scala-android/sbt-android/README.md

   around resource inflation.
 Workaround: clean or touch an existing resource file.
-* sbt `0.12` currently has a bug where jars specified in javac's -bootclasspath option forces a full rebuild of all classes everytime.
-Currently waiting on sbt 0.12.3 for a fix.
+* sbt `0.12` currently has a bug where jars specified in javac's -bootclasspath option forces a full rebuild of all classes everytime. sbt 0.12.3 has a hack that should workaround this problem, add -Dxsbt.skip.cp.lookup=true to your sbt launcher script's java command.

 #### Thanks to ####